ddrone/adventures-in-compilation/README.md

   - [x] Make the lexer fail without `error` on lexing error
   - [x] Make the parser fail without `error` on parsing error
   - [x] Extract TokenInfo to a separate file, make it implement JSON conversion
-  - [ ] Make server actually perform the parsing
+  - [x] Make server actually perform the parsing
+  - [ ] Make Ctrl+Enter run the parsing
 - [ ] Cleanup: now that I have my own wrapper, I don't need to pass position in every single token action
 - [ ] Fix the parser bugs by working on it iteratively
 - [ ] Write necessary boilerplate to display errors nicely